EmeraldSlash/Stacking/README.md

     -- Allows unlimited sub priorities.
     Priority = {CameraStacker.P_GameplayJuice, 10, 2};

+    -- Prevent feedback by making the camera CFrame/focus changes invisible -- to the next frame.
+    AffectRenderingOnly = true;

     -- Set the "non-relative" / "absolute" blendable values this block uses.
     -- ("Relative" blendable values are handled by Blenders instead.)
     Blendables = {
       [B_Blur] = 24;
     };

-    -- Prevent feedback by making the camera CFrame/focus changes invisible -- to the next frame.
-    AffectRenderingOnly = true;

     -- The main behavioural controller of this block, gets executed every frame.
     Eval = function(CameraBlock, DeltaTime)
       -- Let's only apply this block at strength based on math.sin() of current time.
       CameraBlock.Strength = (math.sin(tick()) + 1) / 2

-      -- You can ignore this, it is relevant to Blends's B_CFrame function below.
-      --CameraBlock.Blendables[CameraStacker.B_CFrame] = CFrame.new(1, 1, 1)
-      --CameraBlock.UserData.ShakeDirection = CFrame.new(1, 1, 1)

-      -- Indicate when the block is done. local IsFinished = not CameraBlock.Active
+      local IsFinished = not CameraBlock.Active
       return IsFinished
     end;

+    -- Controls how blendables get blended with lower priority blocks.
+    -- Can also use it as the main behavioural controller if you want (not demonstrated here), -- but will have 1 frame of latency with some aspects of the behavioural control.
+    Blender = function(Ctx, CameraBlock, DeltaTime)

+      -- Automatically blend the blur specified above.
+      Ctx:Existing(B_Blur)

-    -- Custom blenders let us apply changes to blendables relative to lower -- priority blocks.
+      -- Apply camera CFrame relative to the lower priority CFrame, in this case
-    Blenders = {
-      [CameraStacker.B_CFrame] = function(CameraBlock, ValueLow)

-        -- ValueLo for B_CFrame and B_Focus should be guaranteed, but may not be -- the case with other blendables if none have been set yet. assert(ValueLow)

-        -- All valid approaches.
-But for the first one, it might be confusing -- for you if you start mixing "absolute" and "relative" blendable values!
-        --local ShakeOirection = CameraBlock.Blendables[CameraStacker.B_CFrame]
-        --local ShakeDirection = CameraBlock.UserData.ShakeDirection
+-     -- some dumb translational camera shake. local LowCFrame = Ctx:Read(CameraStacker.B_CFrame)
       local ShakeDirection = CFrame.new(1, 1, 1)

-        -- Apply some translational camera shake.
-        return ValueLow * (ShakeDirection*CameraBlock.Strength)
-      end
-    };
+      Ctx:Write(CameraStacker.B_CFrame, LowCFrame * (ShakeDirection * CameraBlock.Strength))

+    end;
   })

   -- Activate the camera block so that it starts running, then deactivate the